-On February 20, 2023, the Public Staff filed the Amended and Supplemental Joint Testimony of Sonja J. Johnson, Krishna K. Rajeev, and John R. Hinton.
-Revised proposed regulatory conditions were attached as an exhibit, with an addendum providing parking, barge, and tug rates and operation schedules.
+On February 20, 2023, the Public Staff filed the Amended and Supplemental Joint Testimony of Sonja J. Johnson, Krishna K. Rajeev, and John R. Hinton with revised proposed regulatory conditions attached as an exhibit with an addendum providing parking, barge, and tug rates and operation schedules.

-On February 20, 2023, the Village filed the testimony of Kevin W. O'Donnell, President of Nova Energy Consultants, Inc.; J. Lee Lloyd, owner and Senior Advisor of J. Lee Lloyd, LLC; Dr. Julius A. Wright, Managing Partner of J.A.
-Wright & Associates, LLC; and the supplemental testimony of Scott T. Gardner.
+On February 20, 2023, the Village filed testimony of Kevin W. O'Donnell, President of Nova Energy Consultants, Inc.; J. Lee Lloyd, owner and Senior Advisor of J. Lee Lloyd, LLC; Dr. Julius A. Wright, Managing Partner of J.A.
+Wright & Associates, LLC; and supplemental testimony of Scott T. Gardner.

-On February 27, 2023, the Applicants filed the joint rebuttal testimony of witnesses Paul and Roberts, and the rebuttal testimony of John D. Taylor, Managing Partner of Atrium Economics, LLC, and Captain Bion Stewart, the Vice President and Chief Operating Officer of BHIT.
-The joint rebuttal testimony of witnesses Paul and Roberts also included as an exhibit the Applicants' proposed regulatory conditions for the merger.
+On February 27, 2023, the Applicants filed joint rebuttal testimony of Charles A. Paul, III, and Lee H. Roberts, and rebuttal testimony of John D. Taylor, Managing Partner of Atrium Economics, LLC, and Captain Bion Stewart, the Vice-President and Chief Operating Officer of BHIT.
+The joint rebuttal testimony of Mr. Paul and Mr. Roberts also included, as an exhibit, the Applicants' proposed regulatory conditions for the Merger.

-On March 1, 2023, the Public Staff moved to substitute witness Michelle Boswell in lieu of witness Johnson as one of the sponsors of the joint testimony and exhibit and amended supplemental joint testimony and exhibit filed on behalf of the Public Staff.
+On March 1, 2023, the Public Staff moved to substitute witness Michelle Boswell in lieu of witness Sonja Johnson as one of the sponsors of the joint testimony and exhibit and amended supplemental joint testimony and exhibit filed on behalf of the Public Staff.
 The Commission allowed that motion on March 3, 2023.